Do Kim Kardashian Have A New Boyfriend?

 Is it confirmed?

-As of now, Kim Kardashian has not confirmed or denied the rumors of a new boyfriend.
-She has remained tight-lipped about her personal life, leaving fans and the media to speculate.
-Until Kardashian herself addresses the situation, it is difficult to say for certain whether she is in a new relationship.
+As of now, Kardashian has not confirmed or denied the rumors of a new boyfriend.
+It’s important to remember that celebrities often value their privacy and may choose to keep their personal lives under wraps.
+Until Kardashian herself addresses the situation, it’s all speculation.